When the federal government takes our employees, should they be responsible for the cost to our community?

 As you know the City Council approved a policy whereby the City would pay the difference between an employee’s City pay and their military pay in order to keep their salaries whole while on military leave.
 We have not had any employees utilize this policy since November 2009.
 Information related to benefits, retirement, and overtime caused because a coworker is on military leave is not something that we track and as such is not readily available.

 Note that this is only the salary differential, not the more expensive pension obligation, overtime, etc. I asked the county for the same information.
 Again, the only information I could get was about the differential.
-This was the response from the county, emailed by then-CEO Mike Brown:
+This was the response from the county, emailed by then-CEO Mike Brown, which he cc’d to the supes and other county staffers.

 The next day, in response to my further inquiries, McKeown wrote,